The Culinary Adventure

 We paddle towards a different site on the mainland than where we started, passing though new bird sanctuaries as we near the end of our fantastic exploration.
 A narrow canal takes us from the wilderness maze, then all of a sudden civilisation appears in a bay full of little cabins and old houses.

-You will leave Saint Anna full of inspiration to take your wilderness cooking to another level, just about anything is possible!
+We hope that you will leave Saint Anna full of inspiration to take your wilderness cooking to another level, just about anything is possible!

 *This is an example route as is the menu below.
 We spend most our time in the inner and middle archipelago, which provide lots of shelter even in windy conditions.
 The menu depends on foraging luck and season.
 Early summer means for example greens, edible flowers, wild strawberries and wild raspberries.
 Late summer offers greens, mushrooms, lots of berries, rose hips and more.